pohly/syncevolution/README.rst

 sync with.
 If the target config name is left out, the actual string ``target-config`` is used as name.
 The context can be omitted if the target config name is unique.
 Originating and target config can be in the same context.
-Care must be taken to not use a source more than once in a local sync.
+Care must be taken to not use a datastore more than once in a local sync.

 In addition, ``peerIsClient=1`` must be set in the originating config,